bgoonz/docs-collection/github/code-security/security-advisories/about-github-security-advisories.md

 ---
 title: About GitHub Security Advisories
-intro: 'You can use {% data variables.product.prodname_security_advisories %} to privately discuss, fix, and publish information about security vulnerabilities in your repository.'
+intro: "You can use {% data variables.product.prodname_security_advisories %} to privately discuss, fix, and publish information about security vulnerabilities in your repository."
 redirect_from:
   - /articles/about-maintainer-security-advisories
   - /github/managing-security-vulnerabilities/about-maintainer-security-advisories
   - /github/managing-security-vulnerabilities/about-github-security-advisories
 versions:
-  fpt: '*'
+  fpt: "*"
 type: overview
 topics:
   - Security advisories